thecommunitysat/BS1-Systems/WP/Power Budget.md

 ![](/WP/image/sketch2.png)

+(Click on the image the see the actual simulation of the SSO orbit)

 [![Alt text](https://img.youtube.com/vi/RoKZx84o4Kk/0.jpg)](https://www.youtube.com/watch?v=RoKZx84o4Kk)

 On the sat we have solar panel, on each face, to calculate the OAP, we want to know the average power that the solar panel will provide